ErickArmen/ShoppingList/README.md

 products, this feature allows you to create list not only from products but of whatever you want.
 When you are checking what products are already buyed you can cross them.

+This app was built under the principles of TDD using the espresso and robolectric tools.

 Note: Because of the low fps of the gif seems like I only click once in Milk and 3 products were added, but in fact the 3 products were clicked.
 <p